Classification in Equilibrium: Structure of Optimal Decision Rules: Intermediate Behaviors and Two--Cut Optimality: Introducing ``Cheating''

 Otherwise, some individuals will optimally cheat.\\~\\ The effect of cheating on the designer's objective function is captured by the equilibrium fraction of compliers, non-compliers and cheaters in the population.
 Respectively, these terms are:

 Incorporating the possibility of cheating implies that the designer's objective is now:

 Note that $F^1_\delta$, $F^0_\delta$, and $F^\chi_\delta$ are continuous in $\delta$ and directionally differentiable, but not necessarily smooth.
-We can now extend the proof strategy of Theorem \ref{quotaTheorem} to consider classification with cheating.
-The following proposition tells us that if our behavior-dependent densities $g_\beta$ belong to an exponential family (such as Normal distributions with a common variance) then our optimal classifier has at most two ``cuts."
-This means that when cheating is feasible we no longer necessarily have a single threshold, $\tau$, but we have no more than two cut points, $\{\tau_L, \tau_H\}$.
+We now extend the proof strategy of Theorem \ref{quotaTheorem} to consider classification with cheating, and show that optimal classification is no longer necessarily characterized by a single threshold.
+Imposing the following additional condition on our signal distributions enables us to obtain a clean characterization of optimal classification with cheating.

-Our next result imposes an additional assumption on our signal distributions, $G=(G_0,G_\chi,G_1)$: we require that these distributions be members of an \textit{exponential family} of distributions.\footnote{Many commonly used distributions are members of exponential families, including the Bernoulli, Poisson, Exponential, and Normal distributions with known variance.
-All of our earlier assumptions on $G$ (\textit{i.e.}, smoothness, full support on $\mathbf{R}$, and satisfaction of MLRP) can be satisfied by a one-parameter exponential family.}